Traditional Thailand Life: A Guide to E-San Banhao Farm

 Location

 In the midst of the rice fields of rural northeastern Thailand, you find E-San Banhao Farm.
 This attraction is located in Udon Thani province, near the border of Sakon Nakhon about 80 kilometers northeast of Udon Thani city.
-It is set up to educate of traditional Thai life.
+It is set up to educate people on traditional Thailand life.
+For more ideas here are Top 6 Things to Do in Udon Thani with Families and around ideas for all of Northeast Thailand.

 Entrance